shadowhand/git-encrypt/README.md

 ## Decrypting Clones

-To set up decryption from a clone, you will need to repeat most of these steps on the other side.
+To set up decryption from a clone, you will need to repeat the same setup on the new clone.

 First, clone the repository, but **do not perform a checkout**:

     $ git clone -n git://github.com/johndoe/encrypted.get
     $ cd encrypted

-If you do a `git status` now, it will show all your files as being deleted.
+> If you do a `git status` now, it will show all your files as being deleted.
 Do not fear, this is actually what we want right now, because we need to setup gitcrypt before doing a checkout.

-Now we just repeat the configuration as it was done for the original repo.
+Now you can either run `gitcrypt init` or do the same manual configuration that performed on the original repository.

-Second, set your shared salt and encryption passphrase:

-    $ git config gitcrypt.salt abcdef0123456789
-    $ git config gitcrypt.pass "gosh, i am so insecure!"

-Third, edit `.gitattributes` or `.git/info/attributes`:

-    * filter=encrypt diff=encrypt
-    [merge]
-        renormalize = true

-Fourth, map the `encrypt` filter:

-    $ git config filter.encrypt.smudge "gitcrypt smudge"
-    $ git config filter.encrypt.clean "gitcrypt clean"
-    $ git config diff.encrypt.textconv "gitcrypt diff"

-Configuration is complete, now reset and checkout all the files:
+Once configuration is complete, reset and checkout all the files:

     $ git reset HEAD
     $ git ls-files --deleted | xargs git checkout --